Location: Wellington waterfront

 Frank Kitts Park and the retailers operating in small shops on the Whairepo Lagoon and harbour frontages of the car park building remain open.

-A report on options and issues relating to redeveloping Frank Kitts Park, including the car park will be prepared for the Mayor and Councillors.
+A report on options and issues relating to redeveloping Frank Kitts Park, including the car park will be prepared for the Mayor and Councillors in 2022.
+Public consultation will be undertaken before any decision is made to approve or decline a design for redeveloping Frank Kitts Park.
+It is likely that the preferred design will assume demolition of the entire car park building.